In Color (song)

 "In Color" is a song co-written and recorded by American country music artist Jamey Johnson.
 It was released in March 2008 as the first single from his 2008 album That Lonesome Song.
 Johnson co-wrote the song with James Otto and Lee Thomas Miller.
-In January 2009, "In Color" became Johnson's first Top 10 country hit with a peak at number 9.
+In January 2009, "In Color" became Johnson's only Top 10 country hit with a peak at number 9.

 The song won awards for Song of the Year in both the 2009 ACM Awards and the 2009 CMA Awards.

 Content

 The song is a largely acoustic ballad centralizing on an elderly man who is showing black-and-white photographs to his grandson, each photograph showing a various part of the man's life.
 Describing the instances in each photos, such as fighting in World War II, the Great Depression and the day he and his wife first got married, he recalls his own life story to his grandson, telling him that "[he] should have seen it in color" (i.e., that the grandson would have had to have been there himself to understand what each experience was truly like).
 Trace Adkins was originally slated to record the song, until Johnson asked Adkins' permission to record the song himself.
 Adkins did record the song as an iTunes exclusive bonus track on his 2008 album, X. This story concept parallels the 2006 Carbon Leaf song "The War Was in Color".